ENCCS/gpu-programming/content/2-gpu-ecosystem.rst

 ^^^^^^

 GPUs in general support different features, even among the same producers.
 In general newer cards come with extra features and sometimes old features are not supported anymore.
 It is important when compiling to create binaries targeting the specific architecture when compiling.
 A binary built for a newer card will not run on older devices, while a binary build for older devices might not run efficiently on newer architectures.
 In CUDA the compute capability which is targeted is specified by the `-arch=sm_XY`, where `X` specifies the major architecture and it is between 1 and 9, and `Y`the minor.
-When using HIP on Nvidia platforms one needs to use compiling optoin `--gpu-architecture=sm_XY`, while on AMD platforms  `--offload-arch=gfxabc`( where `abc` is architecture code like 90a for MI250X).
+When using HIP on Nvidia platforms one needs to use compiling optoin `--gpu-architecture=sm_XY`, while on AMD platforms  `--offload-arch=gfxabc`( where `abc` is the architecture code like `90a` for the MI250X gpus or `908` for MI100).

 Summary
 -------